aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-29-swiftui-animation-tricks.md

 }
 ```

-We first read the user’s preference using the `\.accessibilityReduceMotion` environment value, then use a ternary operator in `animation(_:value:)` to decide whether to animate the hand or not.
+We first read the user’s preference using the `\.accessibilityReduceMotion` environment value, then use a ternary operator in `animation(_:value:)` to set the animation to `.none` if `reduceMotion` is true.

 ## Use `withTransaction` to override implicit animations

-Here’s a snippet of code from my main view, which shows the timer, the remaining time as `Text`, and a **Reset** button that will reset the timer with a nice slow `.default` animation.
+Here’s a snippet of code from my main view, which shows the timer, the remaining time as `Text`, and a **Reset** button that will reset the timer with a nice (slow) `.default` animation.

 ```swift
 struct ContentView: View {